phac-nml-phrsd/EPACmodel/README.md

 ### Set up model simulator

-To work with a model, we need to load its simulator.
-A simulator in `macpan2` is an object that includes model structure (state names, flow expressions, etc.) along with a set of variable values (such as components of flow rates, initial states).
+To work with a model, we need to set up its simulator.
+A simulator in `macpan2` is an object that includes model structure (state names, flow expressions, etc.) along with a set of variable values (such as components of flow rates, initial states) that ensure it is ready to produce simulation results.

 This package includes several models whose simulators can quickly and easily be retrieved.
 Available models include: